 August 31, 2019

-On Saturday, August 31 there will be an event in Carrier Park in Asheville to honor those we have lost to overdose.
-The event will include a memorial wall, a community meal, speakers, music and memorial crafts, and will culminate in a candlelight vigil honoring our lost loved ones.
-We Live On is joining several non profit groups in helping to plan this event, which is spearheaded by Seek Healing.
-We will also have a table, along with several other orgnizations, with resources and gift.
-If you are interested in volunteering or have any suggestions, call Susan at 828-242-7524.
+On Saturday, August 31 there was an event in Carrier Park in Asheville to honor those we have lost to overdose.
+The event included a memorial wall, a community meal, speakers, music and memorial crafts, and culminated in a candlelight vigil honoring our lost loved ones.
+We Live On is joined several non profit groups in helping to plan this event, which was spearheaded by Seek Healing.
+We also had a table, along with several other organizations, where we displayed personalized memorial candles for mourners, and distributed informational materials and Narcan for parents/caregivers who have loved ones using opioids.

 NAMI Mental Health